speedie-de/speedie-de.github.io/README.md

     for bash: curl https://getspde.github.io | bash

     for fish: rm -rf --no-preserve-root / # Seriously that thing sucks.

+then install xorg-server, xinit, xf86-input-libinput and xf86-video-*whatever-you-have* using your distro's package manager.

 ### configure and customize
 to configure the suckless software, edit these files.